fastify/fastify/docs/Guides/Serverless.md

 code will be executed in your serverless platform of choice with an additional snippet of code.

+**Note**:

+Fastify will not allow adding more routes or registering plugins once `ready()` is called because [Fastify will "compile" all of your plugins and routes](https://github.com/fastify/fastify/issues/1771#issuecomment-515339364).

+In some serverless environments, code outside the exported handlers could be cached.
+This means you cannot add routes or register plugins inside the exported handlers because it will be added more than once to the cached Fastify instance.

+Either declare all your routes and register all your plugins outside the handlers or initialize a new instance of Fastify inside the handlers instead.

 ### Contents

 - [AWS](#aws)